 A development roadmap that reduces surprises

-If you want an iron gummy that holds up in the market, you need a development plan that treats formulation, processing, and packaging as one system.
-That means stress-testing early and validating the product the way it will actually live in the supply chain.
+If you want an iron gummy that holds up, treat formulation, processing, and packaging as one system.
+Stress-test early and validate the product the way it will actually live in the supply chain.

 Bottom line